appreciative-dev/angular-interview-questions/README.md

 ```

 # Describe a Unit testing, give a example.
-Unit testing is a software development process in which the smallest testable parts of an application, called units
+Unit testing is a software development process in which the smallest testable parts of an application, called units.
-beforeEach method is a feature that you can use to set preconditions for each test
+beforeEach method is a feature that you can use to set preconditions for each test.
-fixture is a wrapper for a component and its template
+fixture is a wrapper for a component and its template.
-TestBed is a mock environment to run tests (kind of API)
+TestBed is a mock environment to run tests (kind of API).

 ```
 fixture = TestBed.createComponent(QuotesComponent);